angelf/escargot/README.markdown

     Escargot.search "dreams"

-Calling `Escargot.search` obtains object ElasticSearch::Api::Hit ordered by relevance.
+Calling `Escargot.search "dreams"` will return all objects that match, no matter what model they are from, ordered by relevance

 If you want to limit global searches to a few specific models, you can do so with the `:classes` option

     Escargot.search "dreams", :classes => [Post, Bird]

+Support similar behavior that `Basic Searching` and `Search counts`

 Contributing
 ================